supreethr23/dp-300-database-administrator/Instructions/Labs/01-provision-sql-vm.md

     ![Picture 20](../images/dp-300-lab1-9.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-    > - Hit the Validate button for the corresponding task.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-    > - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Task 2 - Connect to SQL Server on an Azure Virtual Machine

 1. On the **Overview** page for the virtual machine, select the **Connect** button.